ksh93/ksh/README.md

   * `ln --symbolic` as an alias for `ln -s`.
   * `mv --symbolic` as an alias for `mv -s`.
 (GNU coreutils doesn't support `mv --symbolic`.
 It was added because `cp`, `ln` and `mv` share `optget` code.)
   * `rm --dir` as an alias for `rm -d`.
+9. The `shcomp` command now supports a `-d/--deparse` option.
+This flag causes `shcomp` to run the shell deparser on the given script, then output the result.
+10. A `banner` command has been added alongside `pty`.
+This is the AST `banner` command with features added to it from the NetBSD `banner`.

 # KornShell 93u+m